suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 1. the manifest Author has sufficient permissions for the requested operations (see {{access-control-lists}}) and
 2. the manifest specifies a digest and a payload for every Component in the Component Set.

-### Minimizing Signature Verifications {#minimal-sigs}

-Signature verification can be energy and time expensive on a constrained device.
-MAC verification is typically unaffected by these concerns.
-A Recipient MAY choose to parse and execute only the SUIT_Common section of the manifest prior to signature verification, if all of the below apply:

-- The Authentication Block contains a COSE_Sign_Tagged or COSE_Sign1_Tagged
-- The Recipient receives manifests over an unauthenticated channel, exposing it to more inauthentic or incompatible manifests, and
-- The Recipient has a power budget that makes signature verification undesirable

-When executing Common prior to authenticity validation, the Manifest Processor MUST first evaluate the integrity of the manifest using the SUIT_Digest present in the authentication block to identify corruption.

-The guidelines in {{creating-manifests}} require that the common section contains the applicability checks, so this section is sufficient for applicability verification.
-The parser MUST restrict acceptable commands to conditions and the following directives: Override Parameters, Set Parameters, Try Each, and Run Sequence ONLY.
-The manifest parser MUST NOT execute any command with side-effects outside the parser (for example, Run, Copy, Swap, or Fetch commands) prior to authentication and any such command MUST Abort.
-The Shared sequence MUST be executed again, in its entirety, after authenticity validation.

-A Recipient MAY rely on network infrastructure to filter inapplicable manifests.

 ## Interpreter Fundamental Properties

 The interpreter has a small set of design goals: